sockethunter/uBlock/src/js/wasm/README.md

 ### For code reviewers

-All `wasm` files in that directory where created by compiling the corresponding `wat` file using the command (using `hntrie.wat`/`hntrie.wasm` as example):
+All `wasm` files in that directory were created by compiling the corresponding `wat` file using the command (using `hntrie.wat`/`hntrie.wasm` as example):